-- The RRF must be channeled towards life-saving actions in the first days following an emergency (e.g., food, nutrition, health, water/sanitation, clothing, shelter, household kits, psychosocial activities, and essential transport/logistics, staff and support costs; no more than 5% of the total budget will be allocated to indirect costs). - The RRF request should be submitted within 48 hours of the occurrence of the emergency and will be approved within 24 hours of receipt by the ACT Secretariat.
-Timeframes as per the Humanitarian Mechanism will be strictly followed. - Proposals submitted should be supported by a clear needs assessment with adherence to Core Humanitarian Standard. - RRFs will be used where a one-time transfer of RRF funds combined with locally available resources will be sufficient to meet the needs of that emergency. - In exceptional cases, where the RRF is accessed by an international member to jumpstart their operations, the RRF funding will be treated as a funding advance that will cover up to three months of the appeal not exceeding the RRF ceiling amount.
-The RRF can only be accessed if ESC has already given their decision to launch an appeal.
-This means that once funds for the appeal are received, the ACT Secretariat replenishes the advance from appeal funds until the full amount has been recovered. - Only one RRF per emergency will be issued.
-As decided in the Emergency Preparedness and Response Plan (EPRP) forum members will determine who will implement the response.
-The alert informs the alliance of members responding. - The RRF request should be sent by the forum or endorsed by all ACT members in a country where no forum exists. - RRF requests must be made in accordance with other ACT Alliance policies and guidelines.
+- The RRF must be channeled towards life-saving actions in the first days following an emergency (e.g., food, nutrition, health, water/sanitation, clothing, shelter, household kits, psychosocial first aid activities, and essential transport/logistics, staff and support costs; no more than 5% of the total budget will be allocated to indirect costs). - The RRF request should be submitted within 48 hours of the occurrence of the emergency and will be approved within 24 hours of receipt by the ACT Secretariat.
+Timeframes as per the Humanitarian Mechanism will be strictly followed. - For slow onset emergencies (e.g. drought, epidemics), the government has issued a call for assistance with clear unmet needs.
+Interventions from the government and other humanitarian actors will be considered in the assessment to respond. - Proposals submitted should be supported by a needs assessment clearly showing that there are unmet needs with adherence to Core Humanitarian Standard. - Organizational EPRPs indicate that the disaster has been considered a priority in its risk analysis and necessary preparedness actions have been done. - RRFs will be used where a one-time transfer of RRF funds combined with locally available resources will be sufficient to meet the needs of that emergency. - Only one RRF per emergency will be issued.
+As decided in the Forum Emergency Preparedness and Response Plan (EPRP), forum members will determine who will implement the response which should not be more than two considering the scale of the emergency. - The alert informs the alliance of members responding to the emergency and its urgency to respond. - The RRF request should be endorsed by the forum or endorsed by all ACT members in a country where no forum exists. - RRF requests must be made in accordance with other ACT Alliance policies and guidelines.